501 Queen: 1875–1999

 By 1954, when the Yonge subway (today part of Line 1 Yonge–University) opened, an underground streetcar station was partially built at Queen station to eventually allow streetcars to cross under the subway tracks.
 The plan was to put the Queen streetcar line in a tunnel under Queen Street between Logan Avenue and Trinity Park.
-However, because of changing ridership patterns, the plan was dropped in favour of east-west subway line along Bloor Street and Danforth Avenue (today's Line 2 Bloor–Danforth).
+However, because of changing ridership patterns, the plan was dropped in favour of east–west subway line along Bloor Street and Danforth Avenue (today's Line 2 Bloor–Danforth).
 Today, Lower Queen remains a ghost station.

 In 1957, to accommodate construction of the Gardiner Expressway, the streetcar tracks were removed from Lake Shore Boulevard between Roncesvalles Avenue and the Humber River, and the bridge crossing the rail corridor was demolished.
 As a replacement, a new private right-of-way was built along the Queensway from the Sunnyside Loop to the Humber Loop.
 At the Humber Loop, passengers could transfer to the Long Branch streetcar which shuttled between the Humber and Long Branch loops.

 Between 1967 and early 1977, two-car multiple-unit PCC trains served the Queen streetcar route.

-On March 26, 1995, the 507 Long Branch route was replaced by a westward extension of the 501 Queen route.
-At this point, 501 Queen was at its maximum and present-day length.
+On March 26, 1995, the 507 Long Branch route was replaced by a westward extension of the 501 Queen route, resulting in the Queen route attaining a length of 24.6 km.
+In 2010, National Geographic described 501 Queen as one of the longest streetcar lines in North America.
+In 2012, a National Post article made a similar claim.
+In late 2023, a reinstated 507 route would be carved out of the 501 route, reducing the length of the latter except in late evening.